RiverRun Film Festival 2026: Schedule, Locations, Tickets & More

-As the City of Arts & Innovation, Winston-Salem is the proud home of the RiverRun International Film Festival, a 10-day event that will celebrate its Silver Anniversary, 25 years, as one of the premier film festivals in the Southeast.
+As the City of Arts & Innovation, Winston-Salem is the proud home of the RiverRun International Film Festival, a 9-day event celebrating 28 years as one of the premier film festivals in the Southeast.

 The Festival will include a combination of virtual at-home viewing and in-person screenings.
-See FAQ on The RiverRun website (bottom of the page) for more info about virtual viewing.
+See the FAQ on The RiverRun FAQ website for more info about virtual viewing.

 Founded in 1998, the RiverRun Film Festival got its name from the French Broad River near Brevard, North Carolina, where the event was originally held.
 The Festival moved to Winston-Salem in 2003.